Gianfranco Sanguinetti

-Gianfranco Sanguinetti (born 16 July 1948, Pully, Switzerland) is a writer who was a member of the Situationist International (SI), a political art movement.
-He is Teresa Mattei's son.
+Gianfranco Sanguinetti (16 July 1948 – 3 October 2025) was a Swiss-born Italian writer who was a member of the Situationist International (SI), a political art movement.
+He was Teresa Mattei's son.

-Biography
+Life and career

-Sanguinetti was deported from France in 1971 and settled in Italy.
+Sanguinetti was born in Pully, Switzerland on 16 July 1948.
+He was deported from France in 1971 and settled in Italy.

 By 1972, Sanguinetti and Guy Debord were the only two remaining members of the SI.
-Together they wrote "The Veritable Split In The International" a book detailing the rise and fall of the SI.
+Together they wrote The Veritable Split in the International a book detailing the rise and fall of the SI.